I-Team: Why are Maine crime victims not getting money they're owed?

 According to court records, police are also looking for him because he's violated the terms of his probation by not paying restitution.

-"It's a really long road for many victims," said Kennebec County District Attorney Maeghan Maloney, who also heads the Maine Prosecutors' Association.
+"It's a really long road for many victims," said Kennebec County District Attorney Maeghan Maloney, who is also vice president of the Maine Prosecutors' Association.

 Offices like hers across the state are responsible for collecting restitution and then sending it to victims.